 Recent engagements have included The Four Villians in The Tales of Hoffmann, Balstrode in Peter Grimes, Escamillo in Carmen, Alfio in Cavalleria Rusticana, Tonio in Pagliacci, Enrico in Lucia di Lammermoor, Sharpless in Madama Butterfly, Orest’s Tutor in Elektra, Nourabad in The Pearl Fishers and the title roles in Falstaff and The Mikado for West Australian Opera and concert appearances with the Tasmanian and West Australian Symphony Orchestras.
 He also made his Opera Australia debut as Baron Douphol in La traviata – in Handa Opera on Sydney Harbour – and his Japanese debut as Don Alfonso in Cosi fan tutte for Biwako Hall.

 In 2013, James Clayton sang Escamillo in Carmen for Opera Australia and the title role in Rigoletto, Leporello in Don Giovanni and Schaunard in La bohème for West Australian Opera; concert engagements included those with the West Australian and Tasmanian Symphony Orchestras.
-In 2014, he sings Papageno, Iago in Otello and Conte di Luna in Il trovatore for West Australian Opera and appears with the West Australian Symphony Orchestra, the Auckland Philharmonia and the Wellington Orchestra; for the New Zealand International Arts Festival, he sings José Tripaldi in Ainadamar.
+The following year, he sang Papageno, Iago in Otello and Conte di Luna in Il trovatore for West Australian Opera and appeared with the West Australian Symphony Orchestra, the Auckland Philharmonia and the Wellington Orchestra; for the New Zealand International Arts Festival, he sang José Tripaldi in Ainadamar.